 Accessing online services

-Socially excluded groups tend to be the heaviest users of many government services, yet they are also less likely to be able to use online channels; 40% of benefit claimants have ‘very low digital engagement’ (as measured by the Lloyds Bank UK Consumer Digital Index).
+Socially excluded groups tend to be the heaviest users of many government services, yet they are also less likely to be able to use online channels; 53% of those with very low digital skills are benefit claimants (as measured by the Lloyds Bank UK Consumer Digital Index).

 Related new insights

 Piloting Digital Support with HM Courts and Tribunals Service

 Director of Digital Social Inclusion, Adam Micklethwaite, reflects on Good Thing Foundation's project working with HMCTS to increase digital inclusion in courts and tribunals services.

 HMCTS Digital Support Service: Implementation Review

 Good Things Foundation has been commissioned to co-design and pilot face-to-face digital support in HMCTS' £1bn reform programme, redesigning the way courts and tribunals services are provided.

 Clearing the path: Online Centres help people connect with government

 As 2019 marks our HMRC project's fifth year of supporting people in communities to use HMRC services, Digital Social Inclusion Manager Natalie Thorpe looks at the impact the project has had.